 - Oversight: FAA had not conducted an assessment of the risks to avionics systems to determine the relative priority of cybersecurity risks to avionics systems versus other safety concerns in its oversight program.
-Without such an assessment, the GAO reported that FAA may not be able to appropriately strengthen its oversight program specific to avionics systems cybersecurity issues. - Guidance: FAA had established a process for the certification and oversight of U.S. commercial airplanes, including their operations. - Enforcement: FAA's monitoring of the implementation of avionics cybersecurity controls in airplanes that are deployed in active service with air carriers does not include policies or procedures for periodic testing.
-The GAO reported that until FAA develops policies and procedures for periodic testing as part of its monitoring process, it may be unable to ensure that cybersecurity controls remain effective in mitigating evolving threats in deployed airplanes. - Workforce: FAA did not have a staff training program specific to avionics cybersecurity and none of the agency's certification staff are required to take cybersecurity training tailored to their oversight role.
-The GAO reported that until FAA establishes a staffing and training program appropriately tailored to avionics cybersecurity, the agency may not have the expertise necessary to address the increasing cybersecurity risks to these systems. - Collaboration: The GAO also reported that FAA coordinated with other key federal agencies and industry to address aviation cybersecurity issues.
-However, FAA's internal coordination activities did not fully reflect key collaboration practices.
-For example, FAA had not established a tracking program for monitoring progress on issues raised at meetings and its oversight was not supported through dedicated agency resources in its budget.
-The GAO reported that until FAA prioritizes coordination efforts based on that assessment, it may not be allocating resources and coordinating on risks as effectively as it could.
+Without such an assessment, the GAO reported that FAA may not be able to appropriately strengthen its oversight program specific to avionics systems cybersecurity issues; - Guidance: FAA had established a process for the certification and oversight of U.S. commercial airplanes, including their operations; - Enforcement: FAA's monitoring of the implementation of avionics cybersecurity controls in airplanes that are deployed in active service with air carriers does not include policies or procedures for periodic testing.
+The GAO reported that until FAA develops policies and procedures for periodic testing as part of its monitoring process, it may be unable to ensure that cybersecurity controls remain effective in mitigating evolving threats in deployed airplanes; - Workforce: FAA did not have a staff training program specific to avionics cybersecurity, and none of the agency's certification staff are required to take cybersecurity training tailored to their oversight role.
+The GAO reported that until FAA establishes a staffing and training program appropriately tailored to avionics cybersecurity, the agency may not have the expertise necessary to address the increasing cybersecurity risks to these systems; and